Skip to main content

 Process Reward Model (PRM)

 A process reward model assigns scores to intermediate steps, not just final answers.
-For a chain of reasoning steps s1,s2,,sTs_1, s_2, \ldots, s_T:
+For a reasoning trace with TT steps, let a learned scorer assign a per-step score to step tt:

 Core Definitions